Roles, Duties and Power of Registrar of Cooperative Societies

 - Denies membership or nomination for election based on invalid reasons

-- Exorbitant and unwarranted surcharges imposed on the members
+- Exorbitant and unwarranted surcharges are imposed on the members

 - Poor management of finances or auditing